 Some families received fishing nets and rods from aid workers to keep them going until food arrived.

 It was the U.N.'s first trip to Thonyor in a year.
 Many parts of the country are inaccessible due to fighting.
 Others are just very remote.
-South Sudan, the size of Texas, has only 200 km (120 miles) of paved roads, nearly six years after independence from neighboring Sudan.
+South Sudan, the size of Texas, has only 200 km (120 miles) of paved roads, nearly six years after independence from neighbouring Sudan.

 "What we've seen is a lot of people coming from the islands," said George Fominyen, a spokesman for the World Food Programme.
 "They have been living on water lilies, they have been living on roots, from weeds in the Nile, at most they eat once in a day."